tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/cloudtrail-server-side-encryption-enabled.md

 ## Description

-CIS recommends that every Cloudtrail has KmsKeyId set.

 This policy verifies whether the `aws_cloudtrail` is configured to use the server-side encryption (SSE) AWS KMS key encryption.
 The policy fails if the `kms_key_id` attribute isn't defined for the resource.